foookinaaa/food_ml/README.md

-# Food ml
+# MLOps ODS
-This project for food classification model with MLOps instruments
+This project for ml model with MLOps instruments

 the methodology of repo (github flow - one main branch, and developing in other brunches):
 - main branch: 'master'